-- Respiratory: Determine whether a chemical or particulate hazard is required for the desired outcome.
-If the answer is no, then remove the product that is presenting the threat.
+- Respiratory: Determine whether your workplace needs a chemical or particulate for the desired outcome.
+If the answer is no, remove the product presenting the threat.

 - Skin exposure: Eliminate chemicals that may cause a dangerous skin reaction.

-If you’re unable to eliminate the hazard at its source, consider whether any less-hazardous substitutions can be used instead.
+If you’re unable to eliminate the hazard at its source, see if you can substitute it with a safer option.

 - Substitute a toxic chemical with a non-toxic solution (i.e., low-VOC paints).

-The third most effective way to protect yourself from a hazard is by implementing an engineering control – in other words, a system that helps you isolate yourself from the hazard.
+The third most effective way to protect yourself from a hazard is by implementing an engineering control – in other words, a system that helps you isolate yourself from the danger.

 - Working at heights: Install guardrails and covers over holes.

-- Respiratory: For indoor hazards, try to increase ventilation with fans or ducting.
-For outdoor dust hazards, implement a dust control system that uses water to settle particulates on the ground, limiting your chances of inhalation.
+- Respiratory: Increase ventilation with fans or ducting for indoor hazards.
+Implement a dust control system that uses water to settle particulates on the ground for outdoor hazards.

 - Skin exposure: Implement a see-through barrier between the workstation and the hazard to minimize your risk of a chemical splash.

-If you’re unable to implement an engineered solution, it’s important to put administrative controls into place.
+If you cannot implement an engineered solution, you’ll need to put administrative controls in place.
 Administrative controls can include warning labels, updating company policies and implementing training programs.

 - Working at heights: Attend working-at-heights training.

-- Respiratory: Reduce the amount of time that you are exposed to the hazard.
-This can be achieved by increasing breaks between work, adding additional personnel to a task and job sharing.
+- Respiratory: Reduce your time exposure to the hazard by increasing breaks between work, adding additional personnel to a task and job sharing.

-- Electrical: Use a lock out/tag out system to ensure there’s no energy source present.
+- Electrical: Use a lock-out/tag out system to ensure no energy source is present.

 - Working at heights: Use a fall arrest system with a full-body harness and energy-absorbing lanyard.